oriolarques/GEGVIC/README.md

 created following the corresponding \[guidelines\] (<https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats>).
-In the case of working with mouse data, gene symbols are automatically transformed to human orthologs so the same gene sets from MSigDB can be used.
-The *C7: Immunologic signature gene sets* was downloaded (**c7.all.v7.2.symbols.gmt** file) and used to create this example.
+In the case of working with mouse data, gene symbols are automatically transformed to human orthologs, so the same gene sets from MSigDB can be used.
+The *Reactome* gene sets were downloaded (**c2.cp.reactome.v7.5.1.symbols.gmt** file) and used to create this example.

 Additionally, users can define the adjusted p-value cut-off to be more or less restrictive when performing GSEA.
 The function generates two